OpenEvalProject/evals/manuscripts/elife-54903/v2/manuscript.md

 ## Abstract

-​Maf ( c-Maf ) and Mafb transcription factors (TFs) have compensatory roles in repressing somatostatin (SST + ) interneuron (IN) production in medial ganglionic eminence (MGE) secondary progenitors in mice.
+​Maf (c-Maf) and Mafb transcription factors (TFs) have compensatory roles in repressing somatostatin (SST+) interneuron (IN) production in medial ganglionic eminence (MGE) secondary progenitors in mice.
 Maf and Mafb conditional deletion (cDKO) decreases the survival of MGE-derived cortical interneurons (CINs) and changes their physiological properties.
-Herein, we show that (1) Mef2c and Snap25 are positively regulated by Maf and Mafb to drive IN morphological maturation; (2) Maf and Mafb promote Mef2c expression which specifies parvalbumin (PV + ) INs; (3) Elmo1 , Igfbp4 and Mef2c are candidate markers of immature PV + hippocampal INs (HIN).
-Furthermore, Maf / Mafb neonatal cDKOs have decreased CINs and increased HINs, that express Pnoc , an HIN specific marker.
+Herein, we show that (1) Mef2c and Snap25 are positively regulated by Maf and Mafb to drive IN morphological maturation; (2) Maf and Mafb promote Mef2c expression which specifies parvalbumin (PV+) INs; (3) Elmo1, Igfbp4 and Mef2c are candidate markers of immature PV+ hippocampal INs (HIN).
+Furthermore, Maf/Mafb neonatal cDKOs have decreased CINs and increased HINs, that express Pnoc, an HIN specific marker.
 Our findings not only elucidate key gene targets of Maf and Mafb that control IN development, but also identify for the first time TFs that differentially regulate CIN vs. HIN production.

 ## Introduction